The better house on the worst street or the worst house on the better street?

 I met Beth one morning on an unrelated visit to the condo building.
 I was selling another unit and struck up a conversation with a woman and child playing in the courtyard.
 Beth later contacted me when she needed help finding their next property.

 The couple’s options were to find a house in the neighbourhood—a relatively expensive choice given Roncesvalles’ popularity and appeal—or to move further out of the city to a cheaper property in the burbs.
 They were reluctant to move away too far, based on lifestyle choices, commute times and what they considered unappealing architecture and inventory.
+What it came down to was this – they wanted the cheapest house in the best possible neighbourhood.

 “We liked the neighbourhood and the kids were settled so the preference was to remain local.
 But we were frustrated by the relatively high prices, competitive environment and bidding wars.
 It was already a popular area that was becoming increasingly so,” Beth recalls.